Wednesday, July 25, 2012

 The reasonable grounds requirement looks like a safeguard.
 But the current law requires reasonable grounds for believing that a relevant offence has been committed or will be committed: s 198 of the Summary Proceedings Act 1957.
 The higher threshold of belief in s 198 is replaced by suspicion in s 6.

 Certainly s 198 is not perfect.
 The new law improves it by referring to offences that are being committed.
 There is also a complexity in s 198 because it includes reasonable grounds for believing that a relevant offence is suspected of having been committed.
 But that has not been the subject of careful judicial analysis, and the case law has focused on the difference between belief and suspicion that an offence has been committed.
+In the leading case, R v Sanders 3 NZLR 450, (1994) 12 CRNZ 12 (CA) the universal requirement of s 198 was held to be belief on reasonable grounds both in relation to the offence and to the finding of the evidence.

 Both s 6 and s 198 require reasonable grounds to believe that evidence of the relevant offending will be found at the place to be searched.